 Rock, paper, scissors

 (1 Day Workshop) Beginning by observing a variety of stones and pebbles, you will create painted, dyed and textured papers to build complex, interesting surfaces.
+Small scraps of scrim and painted fabrics can also be added.
 From these, several stones or pebbles will be cut, strengthened and arranged into one or two pleasing stone stacks.
 These may be mounted in a box frame of choice and look attractive mounted on foam pads so that they stand proud and cast a shadow.
 You will learn a variety of colouring and printing techniques for stone so that you have a repertoire of skills to take home and employ in future.
 Hand-stitching can be used to further enhance stone texture and marks.